sympy/sympy/doc/src/modules/physics/units/philosophy.rst

 After this short introduction whose aim was to introduce the dimensions from an intuitive perspective, we describe the mathematical structure.
-A dimension system with :math:`n` independent dimensions :math:`\{d_i\}_{i=1,\ldots,n}` is described by a multiplicative group :math:`G`:
+A dimension system with :math:`n` independent dimensions :math:`\{d_i\}_{i=1,\ldots,n}` is described by a multiplicative self :math:`G`:

 - there an identity element :math:`1` corresponding to pure numbers;
 - the product :math:`D_3 = D_1 D_2` of two elements :math:`D_1, D_2 \in G`